trec-product-search/trec-product-search.github.io/search.md

 The goal of both variations is to successfully identify reformulated queries that improve product retrieval effectiveness for task-oriented queries.

 ## Training and Preparatory Data
-We are providing the following data to track participants:
+We are providing the following data to track participants, avaliable <a href="https://huggingface.co/trec-product-search"> on HuggingFace</a>:

 1. **Product Collection**:
    - A comprehensive dataset of product metadata from the e-commerce domain